Body

 “Each user also sets their own expectations.
 I wanted to be very strict and gain a high accuracy score in the academic and job interview sections, so my priority is usually around **90%** accuracy.
 That forces me to put in more time than someone who is satisfied with **80%**.”

 For specific words, the software program has a search feature.
-If Luo hears one of her advisors use a word she doesn’t say frequently or observes a colleague indicating confusion at one of her own phrases, she can set up a side project in the software to improve her pronunciation of that particular bit until she can say it like a native.
+If Luo hears one of her advisors use a word she doesn’t say frequently or observes a colleague indicating confusion at one of her own phrases, she can set up a side project in the software to improve her pronunciation of that particular bit until she can say it fluently.

 “Of course, I focused on ‘air quality’ because that is an important phrase in most of my conversations.
 The search feature has also been helpful for other research phrases that I really want to get right,” she said.